 Water generally gets to our homes in one of two ways.
 Either it is delivered by a city/county water department (or maybe from a private company), or people supply their own water, normally from a well.
 Water delivered to homes is called "public-supplied deliveries" and water that people supply themselves is called "self supplied", and is almost always from groundwater.

-The majority of America's population (about 87 percent) gets their water delivered from a public-supply system.
+The majority of America's population gets their water delivered from a public-supply system.
 This makes sense, as America's population now largely live in urban centers.
-You might want to check out a bar chart below that shows how the trend over the last 60 years of people moving to urban centers is reflected in the shrinking numbers of self-supplied people in the Nation.
+The trend over the last 70 years is of people moving to urban centers and is reflected in the shrinking numbers of self-supplied people in the Nation.